Late-time asymptotics for geometric wave equations with inverse-square potentials: Introduction

 The leading-order late-time behaviour of solutions to geometric wave equations of the form:

 with $\square_{g_M}$ denoting the geometric wave operator with respect to the Schwarzschild spacetime metric with mass $M$:

-is dictated by inverse-polynomially decaying tails with coefficients and rates that are connected to the existence of conserved charges \emph{at infinity}.\footnote{More precisely, the conserved charges are quantities that are evaluated at future null infinity and they are linear in the radiation field of $\phi$ and appropriate rescaled derivatives; see \S\ref{sec:compzeropot}.} These conserved charges are generalizations of the \emph{Newman--Penrose constants} introduced in \cite{NP1,np2}.
-In \cite{paper1,paper2, aagprice}, a physical-space based mechanism was developed for exploiting these conserved charges to obtain precise leading-order late-time asymptotics and demonstrate the existence of inverse-polynomially decaying tails (the corresponding decay rates are referred to as ``Price's law'', as they were first suggested in \cite{Price1972}).
+is dictated by inverse-polynomially decaying tails with coefficients and rates that are connected to the existence of conserved charges \emph{at infinity}.
+These conserved charges are generalizations of the \emph{Newman--Penrose constants} introduced in \cite{NP1,np2}.\footnote{More precisely, the conserved charges are quantities that are evaluated at future null infinity and they are linear in the radiation field of $\phi$ and appropriate rescaled derivatives; see \S\ref{sec:compzeropot}.} In \cite{paper1,paper2, aagprice}, a physical-space based mechanism was developed for exploiting the conserved charges to obtain precise leading-order late-time asymptotics and demonstrate the existence of inverse-polynomially decaying tails (the corresponding decay rates are referred to as ``Price's law'', as they were first suggested in \cite{Price1972}).
 This mechanism has been shown to be robust under the replacement of $g_M$ with more general asymptotically flat spacetimes, like the Kerr black hole spacetimes \cite{aagkerr} and more general equations, like the Teukolsky equations of linearized gravity \cite{mazhang21, mazhang21b}.

 Besides elucidating the late-time properties of gravitational radiation at infinity in the setting of the Einstein equations of general relativity, understanding the existence and decay properties of late-time tails is necessary for determining the singularity properties in dynamical black hole interiors and addressing the \emph{strong cosmic censorship conjecture} in general relativity; see for example \cite{LukSbierski2016, LukOh2016a, LukOh2016b, sbierski22} and references therein.